-Kira E. Landauer is a Supervisor, Community Health Educator at the Division on Addiction, Cambridge Health Alliance, a Harvard Medical School teaching hospital in January 2020.
+Kira E. Landauer is a Community Health Educator Supervisor at the Division on Addiction, Cambridge Health Alliance, a Harvard Medical School teaching hospital.
+She joined the Division in January 2020.
 She contributes to the development of grant proposals for capacity building and outreach activities, works with capacity building specialists at the Division to create and execute plans to increase awareness of addiction-related health issues across New England, and conducts in-person and multi-media trainings for health providers and community groups.
 Ms. Landauer supports Cambridge Health Alliance Readiness for Gambling Expansion (CHARGE) initiative activities, including management of Gambling Disorder Screening Day.
 She is also a content manager and writer for The BASIS (The Brief Addiction Science Information Source) research blog.
 She is involved in several grant-funded projects, including Statewide Capacity Building and Technical Assistance for Problem Gambling Treatment Services.

 Current Projects